 Referenced documents must have paths/URLs that are universally consistent from one device to the next to ensure successful deployment across multiple PCs.

-Other document formats should be converted into the .pdf format to successfully import them into Composer.
+Other document formats should be converted into the .pdf format to import them into Composer or Player successfully.

 - Book pages are turned by tapping or dragging the top or bottom outer corner of the document

 - NOTE: a new set of images are generated each time the DPI value is changed.
 Changing the DPI value will generate a number of images directly proportional with the number of changes multiplied by the number of pages in your document.

 - Show curtain shadows: display visual feedback when more pages are browsable